 Implementation: The debt service coverage measure has traditionally been met and the minimum significantly exceeded since the Authority has used debt sparingly.
 The goal of the debt service coverage is to be above 1.5.
-After declining to a low of 1.14 at the end of FY 2009, the Debt Service Coverage ratio improved 2010 through 2013 as revenue from the Sales & Use Tax recovered.
-This ratio again was maintained in 2014 at a projected rate of 2.44.
-For 2015, at a projected 1.59, the ratio will be slightly above the goal of 1.5.
-The debt coverage is projected to decline in 2016 and 2017, at 0.95 and 0.55, respectively, as projected total resources fall within those years.
+After declining to a low of 1.14 at the end of FY 2009, the Debt Service Coverage ratio improved 2010 through 2014 as revenue from the Sales & Use Tax recovered.
+This ratio again was maintained in 2015 at a projected rate of 2.18.
+For 2016, at a projected 1.32, the ratio will be slightly below the goal of 1.5.
+The debt coverage is projected to further decline in 2017 and 2018, at 1.09 and 0.96, respectively, as projected total resources fall within those years.